slatedocs/slate/source/includes/ios/_ios.md

 `sdkManager?tag.isUpdating()`

-Check if module is updating.
+Check if the tag module is updating.
 Returns a boolean value.

 ### Check Module Recording Status

 `sdkManager?tag.isRecording()`

-Check if module is recording.
+Check if the tag module is recording.
 Returns a boolean value.

 ### Check Emotion AI Update Status

 `sdkManager?tag.isSendingToAPI()`

-Check if module is sending to the Emotion AI Service
+Check if the tag module is sending to the Emotion AI Service

 ### Assign Listener